 To get ready for the surgery, a thorough consultation with your surgeon is the best starting point.
 Here you will be provided with all the information for the surgery along with any considerations you need to take note of for yourself.

-Choosing a surgeon with experience in performing a belt lipectomy – and someone who you are comfortable with, are probably the most essential elements of the entire surgery experience.
+Ensure you choose a surgeon with experience to perform a belt lipectomy – and someone who you are comfortable with.
+These are the most essential elements of the entire surgery experience.

-Ready to schedule a consultation with Dr Goldman to see if a belt lipectomy is right for you?
+Ready to make a change?
+Schedule a consultation with Dr Goldman and see if a belt lipectomy is right for you?
 Get in touch now.